Createdd/Writing/articles/CognitiveBiases.md

 Another massive one.
 The tendency to search for and find confirming evidence for a belief while overlooking counter examples.
 An amazing example for that is the discussion about climate change.
 It is incredible hard to have intelligent conversations about the topic, because each party only looks for evidence supporting their position.

+## Social Proof / Bandwagon Effect

+The chances of adopting a belief increases with the amount of other people holding the belief.
+It is the engine of groupthink and causes unproductive meetings.